ricmoo/pyscrypt/README.md

 pyscrypt
 ========

-A very simple, pure-Python implementation of the scrypt password-based key derivation function and _tarsnap_ scrypt file reading/writing with no dependencies beyond standard Python libraries.
+A very simple, pure-Python implementation of the scrypt password-based key derivation function and scrypt file format libraries with no dependencies beyond standard Python libraries.